adabs-urdum/wp_setup/wp-content/plugins/litespeed-cache/readme.txt

 == Frequently Asked Questions ==

-= How do the Cache features of LSCache work? =
-This plugin communicates with your LiteSpeed Web Server and its built-in page cache (LSCache) to deliver superior performance to your WordPress site.
+= Why do the cache features require LiteSpeed Server? = This plugin communicates with your LiteSpeed Web Server and its built-in page cache (LSCache) to deliver superior performance to your WordPress site.
+The plugin's cache features indicate to the server that a page is cacheable and for how long, or they invalidate particular cached pages using tags.

 LSCache is a server-level cache, so it's faster than PHP-level caches.
 [Compare with other PHP-based caches](https://www.litespeedtech.com/benchmarks/wordpress).

 A page cache allows the server to bypass PHP and database queries altogether.
 LSCache, in particular, because of its close relationship with the server, can remember things about the cache entries that other plugins cannot, and it can analyze dependencies.
 It can utilize tags to manage the smart purging of the cache, and it can use vary cookies to serve multiple versions of cached content based on things like mobile vs. desktop, geographic location, and currencies.
 [See our Caching 101 blog series](https://blog.litespeedtech.com/tag/caching-101/).

 If all of that sounds complicated, no need to worry.
 LSCWP works right out of the box with default settings that are appropriate for most sites.
 [See the Beginner's Guide](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:cache:lscwp:beginner).

+**Don't have a LiteSpeed server?** We're beta testing our new QUIC.cloud CDN service, and it allows those on *any server* (nginx and Apache included) to experience the power of LiteSpeed caching!
+[Click here](https://quic.cloud) to learn more or to give QUIC.cloud a try!

 = What about the optimization features of LSCache? =